Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission C

-Abandon a god and worship another before entering a lair sub-branch (any switch not resulting in god wrath doesn't coun't, e.g. good->good or Ru->any don't count)
+Abandon a god and worship another before entering a lair sub-branch (any switch not resulting in god wrath doesn't coun't, e.g. good->good or Ru->any don't count).
+You must survive mission 1 for this to count.

 ## Tier 2 (4 points)